 I believe the answer to this question is evident throughout my whole review of Atlas.
 No. Not by any means in its current shape and form.
 There is promise in terms of features.
 The mobile experience was on point, but I experienced on Windows more about tinkering and troubleshooting than reviewing a final product.

-I really hope Atlas VPN will pay attention to this review and develop significant improvements to the Windows client.
+I hope Atlas VPN will pay attention to this review and develop significant improvements to the Windows client.
 Until then, I cannot advocate for a product that is essentially broken on one of the most popular operating systems.
 I liked the performance, I think SafeSwap and Multihop+ are interesting, but there is something inherently wrong with the native Windows client.

 At the same time, I hope that Atlas VPN will contact me to re-evaluate their product after they are confident they have fixed its shortcomings, as this was a painful reviewing process.